 The goodwill of UAH 20 million comprises the value of expected synergies arising from the acquisition, which is not separately recognised.
-Goodwill is allocated entirely to the assets purchased for subsequent usage in the core mobile business.
+Goodwill is allocated entirely to the assets purchased for subsequent usage in the core mobile business and would be allocated to the non-operating licenses after their conversion.
 None of the goodwill recognised is expected to be deductible for income tax purposes.

 A contingent liability at fair value of UAH 11 million (included within Provisions, current) was recognised at the acquisition date resulting from a lawsuit with the State Tax Service of Ukraine for the adjustment of accumulated tax losses of PrJSC "Farlep-Invest" for UAH 58 million.
-On 3 November 2021 Supreme Court of Ukraine ordered PrJSC "Farlep-Invest" to reduce accumulated tax losses and pay income tax for the amount of UAH 11 million, income tax liability has been settled within 2021.
-Respectively, at the acquisition date the Group recognised an Indemnification asset for UAH 13 million, subsequently refunded by the seller in January 2022.
+The respective Indemnification asset for UAH 13 million (including taxes) was subsequently refunded by the seller in January 2022.

-From the date of acquisition, Vega contributed UAH 152 million of revenue and UAH 48 million to losses before tax of the Group.
-If the combination had taken place at the beginning of the year, revenue would have been UAH 497 million.
+From the date of acquisition, Vega contributed UAH 152 million in revenue and UAH 48 million to losses before tax of the Group in 2021.
+If the combination had taken place at the beginning of 2021, revenue for 2021 would have been UAH 497 million.